rsharrer/Generic_WP_Framework/generic-framework/readme.txt

 Author: Phil Hoyt
 Author URI: https://philhoyt.com
 Theme URI: https://github.com/philhoyt/Generic_WP_Framework.git
-Description: Responsive framework based on getskeleton.com, made for child themes.
+Description: A blank Responsive framework based on getskeleton.com.
+Built with the intention of making child themes.
+Theme features include uploading a Logo, Disabling Page and/or Post comments, adjusting sidebar and content area width, and more to come.
+By default the framework comes with one sidebar and two menu areas (a main navigation and a footer menu), more can be added through a Child Theme.
+Seriously this theme is super barebones so you can add exactly what features you want!
-Version: 0.9.50
+Version: 0.9.84
-Tags: responsive-layout, white, right-sidebar
+Tags: responsive-layout, white, right-sidebar, theme-options, full-width-template, gray,
 License: GPL
 License URI: http://www.opensource.org/licenses/gpl-license.php
 */